 – Verify your website on Alexa.com

 15) Image Alt Test – Check all images from your webpage for alt attributes.
-If an image cannot be displayed (wrong src, slow connection, etc.), the alt attribute provides alternative information.
-Using keywords and human-readable captions in the alt attributes is a good SEO practice because search engines cannot really see the images.
-You are advised to use an empty alt or a CSS background image for images with a decorative role (bullets, round corners, etc.).
-HOW TO FIX To pass this test, you must add an alt attribute to every tag used on your webpage.
+The alt attribute provides alternative information if an image cannot be displayed (wrong src, slow connection, etc.).
+Using keywords and human-readable captions in the alt attributes is a good SEO practice because search engines cannot see the images.
+You are advised to use an empty alt or a CSS background image for pictures with a decorative role (bullets, round corners, etc.).
+HOW TO FIX: To pass this test, add an alt attribute to every tag used on your webpage.
 An image with an alternate text specified is inserted using the following HTML line: Remember that the point of alt text is to provide the same functional information that a visual user would see.

 16) Inline CSS Test – Check your web page HTML tags for inline CSS properties.
-An inline CSS property is added by using the style attribute for a specific tag.
-By mixing content with the presentation, you might lose some advantages of the style sheets.
-It is good practice to move all the inline CSS rules into an external file to make your page “lighter” in weight and decrease the code to text ratio.
-HOW TO FIX It is good practice to move all the inline CSS rules into an external file to make your page “lighter” in weight and decrease the code to text ratio.
-Check the HTML code of your page and identify all style attribute for each style attribute found.
+An inline CSS property is added using a specific tag’s style attribute.
+Mixing content with the presentation might lose some advantages of the style sheets.
+Moving all the inline CSS rules into an external file is good practice to make your page “lighter” in weight and decrease the code-to-text ratio.
+HOW TO FIX Moving all the inline CSS rules into an external file is good practice to make your page “lighter” in weight and decrease the code-to-text ratio.
+Check the HTML code of your page and identify all style attributes for each style attribute found.
 You must properly move all declarations in the external CSS file and remove the style attribute; for example, some text here p{color: red; font-size: 12px}

-17) Media Print Test – Check if your webpage is using media print CSS property for custom printability.
-HOW TO FIX For printing your webpage in a user-friendly format, you can use one of these methods: 1.
+17) Media Print Test – Check if your webpage uses the media print CSS property for custom printability.
+HOW TO FIX To print your webpage in a user-friendly format, use one of these methods: 1.
 Use a @media print {… } rule at the end of your CSS file (note that specificity and precedence rules still apply!)
 Example: @media print { /* your print styles go here */ #header, #footer, #menu { display: none; } body { font: 12pt Georgia,serif; } h1 { font-size: 18pt; } h2 { font-size: 16pt; color: #000; } } 2.
-Create and use a print stylesheet: The file print.css is the print stylesheet, and the media=”print” command means that this CSS file only gets called up when your page is printed.
+Create and use a print stylesheet: The file print.css is the print stylesheet, and the media= “print” command means that this CSS file only gets called up when your page is printed.
 The only CSS rules you need to put in the print stylesheet are ones to override the CSS rules in the main stylesheet (you don’t need to repeat any color or branding CSS commands as they’ll already be taken from the main stylesheet).

-18) Google Preview – This allows you to see how your webpage might look into a Google search results page.
-A Google search result uses your webpage title, url, and meta-description to display the information.
+18) Google Preview – This lets you see how your webpage might look on a Google search results page.
+A Google search results display the information using your webpage title, url, and meta-description.
 If these elements are too long, Google will truncate its content.
-You are advised to set your webpage title up to 70 characters and your webpage description up to 160 characters.
+You are advised to set your webpage title up to 70 characters and your webpage description up to 160.

 19) Keywords Cloud – The Keyword Cloud is a visual representation of keywords used on your website.
 This will show you which words are frequently used in the content of your webpage.
 Keywords having higher density are presented in larger fonts and displayed in alphabetic order.

-20) Deprecated HTML Tags – Check if your webpage is using old, deprecated HTML tags.
-These tags will eventually lose browser support, and your web pages will render differently.
+20) Deprecated HTML Tags – Check if your webpage uses old, deprecated HTML tags.
+These tags will eventually lose browser support, rendering your web pages differently.
 Check this list with all HTML tags.
-21)HTML Page Size Test Check your page’s HTML size.
+21)HTML Page Size Test: Check your page’s HTML size.
 HTML size is the size of all the HTML code on your web page – this size does not include images, external javascript, or external CSS files.

-22) HTML Compression/GZIP Test – Check if your page is correctly using HTML compression as it is sent from your server.
+22) HTML Compression/GZIP Test – Check if your page uses HTML compression correctly as it is sent from your server.
 HOW TO FIX Your two options for file compression are Deflate and GZIP.
-Deflate is an option that comes automatically with the Apache server and which is simple to set up.
+Deflate is an option that comes automatically with the Apache server and is simple to set up.
 On the other hand, GZIP needs to be installed and requires a bit more work to install.
 However, GZIP does achieve a higher compression rate and, therefore, might be a better choice if your website uses pages with many images or large file sizes.
-Setting up file compression for your website will depend on which type of server you’re using for your website.
+Setting up file compression for your website will depend on which type of server you use.

-Most likely, you’ll be using Apache, which means you can enable compression by adding a few deflate codes to your .htaccess file. # compress text, HTML, javascript, CSS, XML: AddOutputFilterByType DEFLATE text/plain AddOutputFilterByType DEFLATE text/HTML AddOutputFilterByType DEFLATE text/XML AddOutputFilterByType DEFLATE text/CSS AddOutputFilterByType DEFLATE application/XML AddOutputFilterByType DEFLATE application/xhtml+xml AddOutputFilterByType DEFLATE application/rss+xml AddOutputFilterByType DEFLATE application/javascript AddOutputFilterByType DEFLATE application/x-javascript For more advanced information regarding deflate you can check this Apache documentation.
+You’ll most likely be using Apache, which means you can enable compression by adding a few deflate codes to your .htaccess file. # compress text, HTML, Javascript, CSS, XML: AddOutputFilterByType DEFLATE text/plain AddOutputFilterByType DEFLATE text/HTML AddOutputFilterByType DEFLATE text/XML AddOutputFilterByType DEFLATE text/CSS AddOutputFilterByType DEFLATE application/XML AddOutputFilterByType DEFLATE application/xhtml+xml AddOutputFilterByType DEFLATE application/rss+xml AddOutputFilterByType DEFLATE application/javascript AddOutputFilterByType DEFLATE application/x-javascript For more advanced information regarding deflate you can check this Apache documentation.

-23) Page Cache Test – Check if your site is serving cached pages.
+23) Page Cache Test – Check if your site serves cached pages.
 Cache reduces server load (since pages are generated less often) and speeds up page display (caching page output vs. compiling the PHP page).
-The cache also reduces bandwidth requirements by up to 80%.
+The store also reduces bandwidth requirements by up to 80%.
 Caching makes the most sense for high-traffic pages whose content does not change on every page view.
-Common caching methods are Quickcache and up cache HOW TO FIX.
-To pass this test, you are advised to use a caching mechanism for your pages.
-Three methods can be used to caching your web pages: 1.
+Common caching methods are Quickcache and Upcache.
+HOW TO FIX.
+You must use a caching mechanism for your pages to pass this test.
+Three methods can be used to cache your web pages: 1.
 Alternative PHP caching – Alternative PHP Cache (APC) is an open-source framework that caches data using intermediate PHP code.

-Most web programmers familiar with the PHP programming language can easily set up an Alternative PHP Cache for your site.
+Most web programmers familiar with PHP can easily set up an Alternative PHP Cache for your site.
 2. Quick cache – Quickcache is a lightweight page caching solution formerly known as an up cache.
-Quick cache caches the page output rather than compiling the PHP page, making it a superior version of page caching to the Alternative PHP caching.
-The quick cache can be quickly downloaded from their website and can reduce your page load time up to 80%.
-3. WP Super Cache – If you have a WordPress website, WP Super Cache can be installed within seconds without any programming knowledge.
+Quick cache caches the page output rather than compiling the PHP page, making it a superior version of page caching to Alternative PHP caching.
+The quick cache can be downloaded from their website, reducing your page load time by up to 80%.
+3. WP Super Cache – If you have a WordPress website, WP Super Cache can be installed without any programming knowledge within seconds.

 24) Flash Test – Test if your website is using flash objects.